top of page

 1969

-An anonymous benefactor purchased property for the Society located west of Redding on Placer Road in Centerville.
-During the next several years the Society constructed a shelter through fundraisers, donations of building materials and volunteer time.
+An anonymous benefactor purchased the property for the Society located west of Redding on Placer Road in Centerville.
+During the next several years the Society constructed a shelter through fundraisers, donations of building materials, and volunteer time.

 1982

-The Society negotiated the first Animal Regulation Services Agreement with the City of Redding.
-Such an agreement had for some time been enthusiastically encouraged and endorsed by the city administration and unanimously passed by members of the City Council.
+Haven Humane Society was asked to take over Animal Regulation Services from the City of Redding.
+The agreement had been enthusiastically encouraged and endorsed by the city administration and unanimously passed by members of the City Council after the City of Redding's Animal Regulation Services were deemed as needing to be closed.

 1985-1987